The Baseball Network: Criticisms

 A major problem with Baseball Night in America was the idea that viewers could not watch "important" games.
-Marty Noble put it in perspective by saying "With the Network determining when games will begin and which games are made available to which TV markets, Major League Baseball can conduct parts of its pennant races in relative secrecy."
+Marty Noble put it in perspective by saying "With the Network determining when games will begin and which games are made available to which television markets, Major League Baseball can conduct parts of its pennant races in relative secrecy."
 What added to the troubles of The Baseball Network was the fact that Baseball Night in America held exclusivity over every market.
-This most severely impacted markets with two teams, specifically New York City (Mets and Yankees), the Greater Los Angeles Area (Dodgers and Angels), Chicago (Cubs and White Sox), the San Francisco Bay Area (Giants and A's), and to a lesser extent Texas (Astros and Rangers).
+This most severely impacted markets with two teams, specifically New York City (Mets and Yankees), to the Greater Los Angeles Area (Dodgers and Angels), Chicago (Cubs and White Sox), the San Francisco Bay Area (Giants and Athletics), and to a lesser extent, the state of Texas (Houston Astros and Texas Rangers).
 For example, if Baseball Night in America showed a Yankees game, this meant that nobody in New York could see that night's Mets game and vice versa.

 Furthermore, Chicago's NBC affiliate, WMAQ-TV was unable to televise any Friday night Cubs game from Wrigley Field.
 Even though Wrigley Field had lights installed and was capable of holding night games since 1988, a city ordinance at the time, prohibited regular season Friday and Saturday night games to be played there.
 The Baseball Network regardless, owned the broadcasting rights to those entire dates.

-Things got so bad for The Baseball Network that even local broadcasters objected to its operations.
-KSMO-TV in Kansas City, the primary over-the-air station for the Kansas City Royals, went as far as to sue the Royals for breach of contract resulting from their broadcasts being "overexposed" and violating its territorial exclusivity.
-Worse yet, even if a market had only one team, the ABC or NBC affiliate could still not broadcast that team's game if the start time was not appropriate for the time zone.
+Even in markets with only one team, the ABC or NBC affiliate could still not broadcast that team's game if the start time was not appropriate for the time zone.
 For example, if the Detroit Tigers (the only team in their market) played a road game in Seattle, Oakland or Anaheim beginning at 8 p.m.
 Pacific Time (a late game), Detroit's Baseball Network affiliate (either WXYZ-TV or WDIV, depending on the network which held the rights to the game) could not air the game because the start time was too late for the Detroit area (11 p.m.
 Eastern Time).
 Detroit viewers only had the option of viewing the early game of the night.

+Some local broadcasters also objected the policies of The Baseball Network.
+KSMO-TV in Kansas City, the primary over-the-air station for the Kansas City Royals, went as far as to sue the Royals for breach of contract resulting from their broadcasts being "overexposed" and violating its territorial exclusivity.